What to Eat and Drink to Stop Feeling Tired All the Time

 Sleep is such a fraught subject; it’s absolutely fundamental to good health but even if we think we’re doing it right, unless we get on top of our nutrition we simply won’t be able to reap the benefits.
 In addition to making the above dietary tweaks a priority, you can support your sleep cycle with the help of smart supplementation.

-LYMA is the ultimate sleep supplement.
-It contains sleep-aid Ashwagandha, a patented root-extracted form of the adaptogen that contains active compound triethylene glycol which decreases sleep latency and improves quality of sleep.
+LYMA is the ultimate Supplement.
+It contains Ashwagandha, a patented root-extracted form of the adaptogen that contains active compound triethylene glycol which is thought to decrease sleep latency and improve quality of sleep.
 Furthermore, LYMA’s formula includes a clinically approved daily dose of powerful nootropic Cognizin®, which is backed by science and has been proven to enhance mental energy, increase focus, improve attention span and boost productivity.

 If you’re ready to take back control of your health, regain your energy and get back that joie de vivre that seems to have evaded you, try increasing your intake of energy-supporting foods and start supplementing with LYMA today.